Some Assorted Comments and a Selection from my Memoir, part 2

 This was not the only time I felt that for the sake of the wider appeal of the Orthodox community I had to make decisions that got some people upset.
 On Friday night there was a communal meal for all the different denominations.
 Often a woman would say kiddush.
 After that everyone could, of course, make their own kiddush.
 But there were some people who wanted to make a big deal about the women saying kiddush, and were also saying that men are not yotze with this, no matter which woman is reciting the kiddush.
 At the same time that this was happening, there were also those in the non-Orthodox groups who wanted to start having women lead the communal birkat ha-mazon.
 Until then, out of deference to the Orthodox, only a man led it.

 We have a talmudic principle that if you try to grab too much you will end up with nothing, so I had to make a choice.
 The real halakhic issue here was birkat ha-mazon, as a woman cannot be motzi a man.
 Therefore, I told the students that it was OK for the women to make kiddush but not birkat ha-mazon, and anyone who wanted to should make his own kiddush.
 This compromise was accepted.
 A year prior to this, before I was working at Brandeis, I had been wondering about this issue and asked R. Yehudah Herzl Henkin if it was permitted for a woman to say kiddush for a man.
 He replied in the affirmative.
 Shortly after receiving his answer, the same issue became pressing at Harvard Hillel.
 I told the Orthodox rabbi at Harvard, Harry Sinoff, what the practice at Brandeis was and that he might want to consult with R. Henkin.
 This is the responsum R. Henkin wrote, published here for the first time.
 (See also Bnei Vanim, vol. 2, pp. 40-41.)
-For the following pictures, and any others that are cut off, please click them to see them in their entirety.

 I myself wrote a short Hebrew “mini-responsum” dealing with women, kiddush, and birkat ha-mazon.
 It was taped to the wall of the campus beit midrash, but with the move to the right, I am sure that not too long after my departure the responsum came down.